 Do not miss this brief guide about herbs from the famous chef – Gordon Ramsay.

 Paprika is a close friend of Mexican cuisine.
 It is a common spice derived from ground dried red peppers.
-Paprika heat ranges from mild to hot, and varies by region.
-Moreover, their color might be red, yellow, or orange, based on the carotenoids level.
+Paprika heat ranges from mild to hot and varies by region.
+Moreover, their color might be red, yellow, or orange, based on the carotenoid level.

 Today, Paprika is famous in various countries, including Spain, Argentina, China, and some areas in America.
 Add it to your soups, stews, or rice dishes are the best options.
 In the USA, people also use them as a garnish.

 If you cannot find this spice at your local markets, there are other simple substitutions of Paprika (e.g., chili powder, hot sauce, bell Peppers).
 Another good thing about this spice is the capsaicin compound found in Paprika.
 It can reduce cancer risk, and promote your heart health and immunity.

 Some dipping sauces are also the greatest condiments.
 Here are the top 4 dipping variants that I believe you will love.

 No one can refuse the universal popularity of Guacamole.
 This avocado-based dip is commonly used as a spread or salad ingredient, but some places also consider Guacamole as a condiment.

 This green dip is native to Mexican cuisine since avocado was derived from Tehuacan valley (Mexico) from 9,000 to 10,000 years ago.
 In 1697, the first Guacamole recipe was introduced to the world with original components like sugar, lime juice, and mashed avocado.

 Many recipes contain other ingredients like herbs, tomatoes, sour cream, peas, or peppers.
 However, they feature the nutty and buttery taste of avocado with a creamy and smooth texture, making them blend well into other dishes.